FK Pelister: Supporters

-Čkembari (Чкембари) are an Ultras group, established in 1985, who support the Macedonian sports clubs from Bitola that compete under the Pelister banner, mainly FK Pelister in football and RK Pelister in handball.
-The group was founded in 1985 when a caravan of 15 buses traveled to support RK Pelister who was playing against Partizan Bjelovar in a handball relegation play-off match.
-At that time they used the name BMČM – Bitolčani, Motorcyclists, Čkembari, Macedonians (БМЧМ – Битолчани, Мотокари, Чкембари, Македонци) later shortened to just Čkembari.
-Soon after, the first green and white banners were created that read: „Hell Boys“ (Пеколни момци) and „Green Conquerors“ (Зелени освојувачи) which started organized support for Pelister at every match.
+Čkembari (Чкембари) are a supporters' group, established on 25 September 1985, who support the Macedonian sports clubs from Bitola that compete under the Pelister banner, mainly FK Pelister in football and RK Pelister in handball.
+The group was founded when a caravan of 15 buses traveled to support RK Pelister who was playing against Partizan Bjelovar in a handball relegation play-off match.

 Rivalries

 The club's main rival is FK Vardar from Skopje; their matches are called the Eternal derby of Macedonia.
 The other significant rival are FK Pobeda in what is known as the Pelagonia derby.
 It’s a derby between the two best clubs from two cities with fierce rivalry, Bitola and Prilep, both located in the ancient Macedonian province of Pelagonia.